Welcome to the Worldwide Greathead family my One-Name Study - Person Page 112

 When the family moved to Hereford there was first Mrs Gough and later Miss Austen for a short time, after that Phyllis and Eileen went to High School in Salisbury and Ken during 1922-23 attended Prince Edwards School.
 As the farm was five miles from the railway siding where they caught the train to Salisbury, Horace took the girls in the pony trap and Ken rode his horse "Baron"

 After the flax crash Ken went to Mrs Norval's private school as a weekly boarder and the girls stayed at the High School where they finnished their education.
-Ken stayed at Mrs Norvals for a year and then went to Matopa's Agricultural College near Bullewayo in 1924, leaving in June 1925 when he was fourteen years old much against his mother's wishes.3 She married P H Tim Le Riche in April 1928 in Southern Rhodesia, South Africa.3 Following the tragic early death of her father in 1924, Phyllis helped her mother build and run a boarding house in Bindura for young men working on the mines until her marriage.3 Tim and Frank sold their farm in 1930 .
+Ken stayed at Mrs Norvals for a year and then went to Matopa's Agricultural College near Bullewayo in 1924, leaving in June 1925 when he was fourteen years old much against his mother's wishes.3 She married Philip Henry Tim Le Riche in April 1928 in Southern Rhodesia, South Africa.3 Following the tragic early death of her father in 1924, Phyllis helped her mother build and run a boarding house in Bindura for young men working on the mines until her marriage.3 Tim and Frank sold their farm in 1930 .
 Frank returned to England, Tim and Phyllis came to Kenya to join Ken.
 Phyllis's mother, Eileen and the boys, Godfrey and Guy soon followed, although Helen died shortly after arriving in Nairobi.

 Sources of Information